Mirror Stages Installation

 Economy Overview

-The works will be video files showing the continuous progression of the transformation during each 2 hour session.
+The videos will be looping video files showing the continuous progression of the transformation during each 2 hour session, seamlessly looping back to the seed image to create an infinite loop.
 The videos will be uploaded to IPFS and connected to a unique NFT.

 All of the tokens will be purchasable at any time once the sale goes live, meaning works can be bought before they are completed.

-1 open edition that will be available for mint during the course of the fair, hosted by OpenSea
+An open edition of the seed image will be available for mint during the course of the fair, hosted by OpenSea.

 Revenue Split